Enterprises are turning to hyper-converged infrastructure solutions because of their simple deployment model and...

 HCI systems, which have been available for a handful of years, bundle server, storage, networking and virtualization functions in a single system.
 Initially, vendors such as Cisco, Dell EMC and Nutanix packaged the devices as appliances, turnkey solutions that were dropped into enterprise networks.
 Later, suppliers such Microsoft, Red Hat and VMware designed software-based solutions, which ran on generic white box hardware.
 A third variation on the theme comes from Dell EMC and Nutanix, which offer appliances customers buy in a cloud-like manner.
 In this approach, customers pay set monthly charges, and the vendor is responsible for any system upgrade.
 Finally, HCI as a service is also emerging.

 This market is red hot.
-HCI revenue grew 76.3% year over year during the first quarter of 2018, generating $1.3 billion in sales, according to IDC.
+HCI revenue grew 76.3% year over year during the quarter of 2018, generating $1.3 billion in sales, according to IDC.

 Unsurprisingly, hyper-converged infrastructure technology is becoming key to many partners' business plans.
 "For the past few years, we have seen steady growth in HCI.
 But recently, we bid on a few very large [requests for proposals] that leverage HCI," said Greg Foster, infrastructure solutions practice manager at Force 3, a federal government systems integrator based in Crofton, Md.
-"If we land them, HCI will account for about 50% of our new business as opposed to the 15% to 20% seen the last few years."
+"If we them, HCI will account for about 50% of our business as opposed to the 15% to 20% seen the last few years."